DuPage County LIFE Act Attorneys

 The Legal Immigration Family Equity (LIFE) Act was created to allow certain non-U.S. Citizens who are present in the U.S. and would not otherwise qualify for adjustment of status to obtain a green card.
 The LIFE Act was passed and signed into law in 2000 and included an extension to Section 245i of the Immigration and Nationality Act (INA) allowing persons who had a petition or labor certification filed on their behalf prior to April 30, 2001 to qualify for legal status.
 LIFE Act 245i is a very complex area of immigration law, and only certain individuals are eligible for relief under the provisions of this Act.
 If you believe you may qualify for this opportunity, it is best to speak with an experienced immigration lawyer to review your options.

-At Mevorah Law Offices LLC, we have extensive experience helping individuals in Chicago and throughout Northern Illinois with all types of immigration matters.
+At Mevorah & Giglio Law Offices, we have extensive experience helping individuals in Chicago and throughout Northern Illinois with all types of immigration matters.
 Our award-winning attorneys frequently represent clients before USCIS and ICE, and we have a strong track record of success dealing with these agencies.
 We also have in-depth knowledge of the LIFE Act, the specific requirements for eligibility, and how to successfully obtain legal status for those that qualify.
 We put this experience to work to give our clients the skilled guidance and representation they need.

 Who Is Eligible for LIFE Act Relief?